alfonsof/aws-java-examples/awslambdas3example/README.md

 This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).

-It handles an AWS Lambda function that sends information to the log about a file when it appears in a S3 bucket.
+It handles an AWS Lambda function that sends information to the log about an object when it appears in a S3 bucket.

 ## Requirements